Hemanta-Bhattarai/Hemanta-Bhattarai/README.md

 # Hemanta Bhattarai's Repositories

 ## About Me:
 Computational Physicist with 10+ years of experience in programming and scientific computing.
 Proficient in system modeling and validation.
 Expert in force field development and molecular dynamics simulations (equilibrium and non-equilibrium).
 Solid understanding of object-oriented programming and software development.
-Highly motivated to learn new skills.[cv](https://github.com/Hemanta-Bhattarai/Hemanta-Bhattarai/blob/main/cv.pdf)
+Highly motivated to learn new skills.

 ## Repositories :
 1. [**dotFile**](https://github.com/Hemanta-Bhattarai/dotFile) : Configuration file for vim, tmux, bash shell.